langchain-ai/langgraph/docs/docs/cloud/concepts/api.md

 ### Streaming

 [Streaming](../../concepts/streaming.md) is critical for making LLM applications feel responsive to end users.
 When creating a streaming run, the streaming mode determines what data is streamed back to the API client.
 LangGraph Platform supports five streaming modes: `values`, `updates`, `messages-tuple`, `events`, and `debug`.
-See these [how-to guides](../../how-tos/index.md#streaming_1) for more details.
+See these [how-to guides](../../how-tos/index.md#streaming_1) and the [API reference](../reference/api/api_ref.html#tag/thread-runs/POST/threads/%7Bthread_id%7D/runs/stream) for more details.

 ### Stateless Runs